-- 1. The main fuse 1, fuse panel 2 and relay panel 3 are located under front access cover. - 2.
+The main fuse 1, fuse panel 2 and relay panel 3 are located under the front access cover.

 If a fuse is blown, turn off the main switch and install a new fuse of the specified amperage.
-Then turn on the switches.
+Test by turning on main power and switches.
 If the fuse immediately blows again, consult your dealer.